canonical/charmcraft/README.md

 for everyday charming.
 With the snap you will always be up to date as Charmhub services and APIs evolve.

-You also can install it from PyPI but some system modules and a specific Python package needs to be installed first: you need to check in the [Python APT library page](https://launchpad.net/ubuntu/+source/python-apt) and find which source file you have to use according to your system (e.g. for Impish it's `python-apt_2.2.1.tar.xz`).
+You also can install it from PyPI but some system packages and a specific Python module needs to be installed first: you need to check in the [Python APT library page](https://launchpad.net/ubuntu/+source/python-apt) and find which source file you have to use according to your system (e.g. for Impish it's `python-apt_2.2.1.tar.xz`).
 So the instructions (including virtualenv creation and activation) would be:

-    $ FIXME
+    $ sudo apt install -y libffi-dev libapt-pkg-dev libssl-dev
     $ python3 -m venv env
     $ source env/bin/activate
     (env)$ pip install https://launchpad.net/ubuntu/+archive/primary/+sourcefiles/python-apt/2.2.1/python-apt_2.2.1.tar.xz